 Support under the ESF+ is mainly managed by Member States, with the Commission playing a supervisory role.
 Funding therefore takes place through:

 - The shared management strand - implemented by Member States in partnership with the Commission.
 These resources have a budget of roughly EUR 98.5 billion for the programming period 2021-27

 - The Employment and Social Innovation (EaSI) Strand - implemented by the Commission with a budget of close to EUR 762 million for 2021-2027.

 The Youth Employment PON provides for a total financial endowment of approximately €2.7 billion, divided into Axis 1 aimed exclusively at young NEETs for an amount of approximately €2.2 billion and Axis 1 bis for an amount of approximately €497 million.
 It is funded by the European Social Fund, and finances projects aimed at promoting the employment of unemployed young people, not necessarily NEETs residing in regions with a delay in development and transition.

-For the analysis, monitoring and quality assessing of active labour market policies and employment services, the National Agency for Active Labour Policies (ANPAL) [cfr. § 3.2.] was established by Legislative Decree 150/2015.
-ANPAL’s tasks include: coordinating the network of services for labour policies, managing of active labour policies, promoting the effectiveness of people rights concerning labour, training and qualification.
+For the analysis, monitoring and quality assessing of active labour market policies and employment services, the already mentioned National Agency for Active Labour Policies (ANPAL) [cfr.
+3.2.] was established by Legislative Decree 150/2015.
+ANPAL’s tasks include: coordinating the network of services for labour policies, managing active labour policies, promoting the effectiveness of people rights concerning labour, training and qualification.